mui/mui-x/docsTech/processing.md

 ## Introduction

+Each feature is contained in a single hook, but features are not independent.

+For example, the detail panel has an impact on the row height.

+To allows hooks to interact and produce a coherent state, various patterns are presented on this page.

+For each pattern, you will find a list of where such pattern is used, why it is necessary, and an overview of its behavior.

+## Summary

+- Pipe-processing
+  - Plugin state enrichment
+  - Add custom behavior to an api method
+  - Feature limitation
+  - Component children processing
+- Family-processing

 ## Pipe-processing

 A pipe processing is a pattern allowing plugins or components to enrich data used by another plugin.